EddieBranigan/Braintree-3RI-Demo/README.md

 node run dev
 ```
 ## Testing payment flows with 3RI
-Please use the below card numbers to test 3RI payment flows:
+Please use the below card numbers to test 3RI payment flows.
+The standard testing card numbers provided on the Braintree developer documentation are not supported for 3RI payment flows.
 ```
 Visa: 4000 0000 0000 2701
 MasterCard: 5200 0000 0000 2235